If you could give someone in your life flowers, who would it be? Who would be honored? Whose lives are commemorated, and whose stories remain unseen?

 “By tending to myself, I honor not just my own life, but the possibility of shared healing.”

-Healing is a central theme in Yépez’s practice, and as an educator, she actively engages with her community through creative projects.
-She led a sewing circle with participants from Centro Romero’s Adult education programs, where she taught embroidery and woven photography techniques.
-Student works created during the sewing circle will be included in her exhibition.
+Healing is a central theme in her practice.
+As an educator, she collaborates with her community through creative projects.
+Over the course of 2 months, Yépez led a sewing circle with participants from Centro Romero's Adult Education programs, teaching embroidery and woven photography techniques.
+Student works created during the sewing circle are also on view in the exhibition.

 Carina Yepez (b.1985) is Chicago, Illinois, native with family roots in Guanajuato, Mexico.
 She is an educator and artist.
 She is passionate about exploring the traditions of matriarchy and the interconnected stories of Chicago im/migrants through quilting.
 By using sewing as her medium, she delves into the techniques of domesticity and expresses her community's stories with a focus on healing ancestral trauma.
 Her work sparks conversations about the intersection of craft and fine art through sewing and appliqué layering, honoring her culture through floral motifs in her quilts and photographic weavings.